-- While in the CAPM theory it is only correlated returns that are compensated by the (external) market, it could be argued that at the corporate level, the larger the uncertainty in net cashflow becomes in an absolute sense relative to the size of the firm, the more it will dominate the accessible gearing level and hence cost of capital for the firm. - Because revenues and expenses are of similar magnitudes in most companies and net cashflow is the difference between revenues and (cash) expenses, small changes in either (relative to the size of either) tend to be magnified in their effect on net cashflow. - It is hard to see this as materially improved on the method employed in 2017.
-The 2017 method is very similar to the method used to assess levelised costs (similar to LRMC) for components of an asset's overall life-cycle costs in such a way that the sum of the levelised cost components (fuel, O&M, capital, etc.) equals the overall levelised cost (i.e. the constant real price for the output of the plant that results in a zero NPV in the overall cashflow analysis of the project).
-Practically, in undertaking a comparison of the overall levelised cost with the sum of the discounted-weighted averages of the components the same overall commercial discount rate is applied to each.
-No method is known to estimate a robust discount rate for individual components of cost (or revenue). - Regarding Approach 2: - In order to apply a risk-free rate to the expenditures in finding a present value we would need to be satisfied that the distribution of possible expenditures evaluated was accurate and encapsulated all the uncertainty elements within the distribution.
+- In order to apply a risk-free rate to the expenditures in finding a present value we would need to be satisfied that the distribution of possible expenditures evaluated was accurate and encapsulated all the uncertainty elements within the distribution.
 Any uncertainty in the selection of the distribution of expenditures would invalidate the use of the risk-free rate. - The uncertainty in the timing of the various overhauls can be drawn from sampling the simulations that are drawn from the modelling.
 However, it is also appropriate to consider the uncertainty in the cost of each overhaul into the analysis as well.
 Jacobs is not aware of a statistical dataset for this but our judgment is that asserting that the estimated costs are ±20% accurate at 70% confidence is generally consistent with the nature of such estimates.
 Such a distribution can be incorporated into the (Monte Carlo type) simulations. - In the recommended approach, the future uncertain timings/costs are brought to a present value (PV) using the risk free rate (on the grounds that the summation process is made over all potential outcomes using valid distributions for those outcomes).
-The approach then suggests converting this to an annual equivalent using an annuity at the commercial discount rate of the owner. - Jacobs' view is that this process is appropriate however in the last step we have used the riskfree rate to create the annual equivalent cost rather than the owner's commercial discount rate.
-Although the asset owner would finance its overall business at its commercial WACC, if it were the case that individual line-items of expense and revenue were financed separately (a hypothetical analysis) it would be the risks of those individual cash-flows being financed that would dictate the discount rate that should be applied to each. - This should be the risk-free discount rate in this case as the present-value-equivalent-to-themaintenance-costs was itself derived using a risk free rate in summing across all possible outcomes and hence the present value is itself "riskless" in the same sense that the maintenance costs are riskless.
+The approach then suggests converting this to an annual equivalent using an annuity at the commercial discount rate of the owner. - Jacobs' view is that this process is appropriate however in the last step we have used the risk-free rate to create the annual equivalent cost rather than the owner's commercial discount rate.
+Although the asset owner would finance its overall business at its commercial WACC, if it were the case that individual line-items of expense and revenue were financed separately (a hypothetical analysis) it would be the risks of those individual cash-flows being financed that would dictate the discount rate that should be applied to each. - This should be the risk-free discount rate in this case as the present-value-equivalent-to-the-maintenance-costs was itself derived using a risk free rate in summing across all possible outcomes and hence the present value is itself "riskless" in the same sense that the maintenance costs are riskless.
 Following the Modigliani and Miller (MM) approach it is the nature of what is being financed that sets the discount rate rather than the nature of the firm raising the finance.
 In the present case we suggest that what is being financed has been made "riskless" and hence the risk free rate should be applied at the annuity step. - To apply the commercial WACC at this step would in effect be a doubling up of the risk allowance.
 In bringing the future cashflows to a present value using the risk free rate, the asset owner has "paid" extra to make that a "riskless" amount.
 It would not make sense for the asset owner to pay "extra" again to finance that present value using a risked discount rate.